 Lord Leitrim soon became the most notorious of all the residents of Lough Rynn Castle.
 He was a callous and merciless landlord, who took particular pride in the ruthless way he evicted his tenants.
 Few escaped his reach and brutality.
-He traveled around his estates keeping a close eye on his tenants, something his journals, account books and rent ledgers outline in great detail.
+He travelled around his estates keeping a close eye on his tenants, something his journals, account books and rent ledgers outline in great detail.

 When Lord Leitrim was assassinated in 1878, Henry T. Clements inherited the Lough Rynn estate.
-In 1906 it is recorded as the property of Col. Henry T. Clements and had a valuation of £100.
+In 1906 it was recorded as the property of Col. Henry T. Clements and had a valuation of £100.

 The Clements family continued to own Lough Rynn until the 1970s although the bulk of the land had been sold off to former tenants by the Land Commission.

 Lough Rynn House is still extant and opened as a luxury hotel in 2006: